phistrom/routeros-updates/README.md

 #### Examples
-Download latest mipsbe main package from 'stable' channel `$ ros-updates download mipsbe`
+Download latest mipsbe main package from 'stable' channel

+  `$ ros-updates download mipsbe`

 Download latest optional packages zip for ARM from 'long term' channel and put in /tmp folder:

   `$ ros-updates --channel lts download arm --file /tmp`

+Download latest ARM main package from 'stable' channel and match directory structure from the update site.
+This creates a folder path like **./routeros/6.45.5/routeros-arm-6.45.5.npk**

+  `$ ros-updates download arm --mirror`

 ### Echo URL
 Echo the download URL instead of downloading it.